TREATMENT PROTOCOLS FOR NEUROLOGICAL CONDITIONS - 2023/4

 Thus, the summative assessment for this module consists of:

 • Poster - students will work in groups to develop a rehabilitation protocol using brain stimulation techniques, and then each student will design and present an individual poster to communicate this protocol (learning outcomes 3,4,5).

 • Exam – a one-hour unseen exam will assess your knowledge and critical engagement with the module content (learning outcomes 1, 2).

 Formative assessment and feedback:

+The students will have two in-class sessions where they are provided with formative feedback on all the sections of their poster presentations.
 Students will be offered extensive formative feedback during each lecture on the use of neuroscience techniques and class discussions.

 - To provide students with an understanding of state-of-the-art neuroscience techniques used to treat clinical conditions affecting the brain

 - To provide hands-on training in the use of tools frequently used in clinical and cognitive neuroscience